iboB/dynamix/doc/misc/migrating-from-v1.md

 * v1-style mutation rules are not supported
 * When the declaring message overloads the "original" message (i. e. at least one not declared as an overload for the same function name) must be visible.
 * v1 helpers like `object_type_template`, `same_type_mutator`, `single_object_mutator` are not available (and they don't make much sense in v2)
 * v1 multicast combinator calls are not immediately provided.
-Instead one must add the macro `DYNAMIX_V1_DEFINE_MULTICAST_COMBINATOR_CALL` for the messages that need them.
+Instead one must add the macro `DYNAMIX_V1_CREATE_COMBINATOR_CALL_<N>` for the messages that need them.
-* Accessing the object in a default implementation does happen through `dm_this`.
+* Accessing the object in a default implementation does *not* happen through `dm_this`.
 Instead an argument `self` is automatically provided.
 The type is `object&` or `const object&` for const messages.